AI-generated (Gemini Pro)

 - Runtime monitoring

-Under GDPR, non-essential tracking must not run until the user has given consent.
-Many sites rely on a consent banner but do not actually block tracking: tags load via Google Tag Manager, JavaScript injection, or async scripts after page load, often before consent.
-Users are then tracked without permission, which violates GDPR.
-This article explains how bypass works technically, why you often don’t see it without runtime monitoring, and how tools like SecureSpells detect it.
+Under GDPR and the ePrivacy Directive, non-essential tracking must not run until the user has given consent.
+Sites commonly rely on consent banners but do not actually block tracking: tags load via Google Tag Manager, JavaScript injection, or async scripts after page load, often before consent.
+Users are then tracked without permission, which violates both regulations.
+This article explains how bypass works technically, why you often don't see it without runtime monitoring, and how tools like SecureSpells detect it.
 For product and pricing, see SecureSpells and pricing.

 This article is for educational purposes and does not constitute legal advice.
 For compliance decisions, consult a qualified legal or privacy professional.